The Comprehensive Guide: How To Make Coffee In A French Press

 Once you have completed the plunge, your coffee is ready to be enjoyed.
 Pour the brewed coffee into your favorite mug, taking care to avoid any remaining coffee grounds that may have escaped the mesh filter.
 Be sure to drink your coffee promptly, as leaving it in the French press can result in over-extraction and bitterness.

-Related The Comprehensive Guide: How To Make Perked Coffee
+Related The Comprehensive Guide: How To Make Thai Iced Coffee

 To maintain the optimal temperature, it is advisable to preheat your mug before pouring the coffee.
 You can simply fill your mug with hot water while the French press is steeping, and then empty it just before pouring the coffee.
 This pre-heating step ensures that the coffee remains at an enjoyable temperature for longer.